 The failure by the Company to enforce at any time or for any period any one or more of the Terms and Conditions shall not be a waiver of them or of the right at any time subsequently to enforce any or all Terms and Conditions.

 If any provisions of the general terms and conditions at any time conflict with any provisions of the club terms and conditions, the club terms and conditions shall prevail.

-Any person who is banned from entering a racecourse and/or 'warned off' by the British Horseracing Authority, cannot become a client of RacehorseClub.
+Any person who is banned from entering a racecourse and/or 'warned off' by the British Horseracing Authority or similar authority, cannot become a client of RacehorseClub.

 All text created by RacehorseClub (including, but not limited to, all horse reports and these terms and conditions), as well as all photographic images, both still and moving, including written and spoken words, are subject to copyright law and cannot be copied or transmitted in any format.
 The image and/or name of any RacehorseClub horse, in any format, cannot be exploited for any commercial purpose (whether or not for profit).
 These restrictions include the placing of material within social media sites, such as, but not limited to, Facebook, Instagram and Twitter.

 Force Majeure - whilst RacehorseClub is in the fortunate position of providing a large number of services online, there may be some occasions during an unexpected event (such as, but not limited to, outbreak of a disease or bad weather), that renders the company unable to provide some or all services.
 For example, events held at racecourses, stables etc. may be subject to postponement or cancellation.

 Addresses can be updated in the members area and will be applied to your future orders.